mongodb/docs-c/source/docs-libmongoc/guides/bulk.rst

 Bulk Insert
 -----------

-First we need to fetch a bulk operation handle from the :symbol:`mongoc_collection_t`.
+First we need to fetch a bulk operation handle from the :ref:`mongoc_collection_t`.

 .. code-block:: c